fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.7.txt

   Removed MutatingWebhookConfiguration::istio-sidecar-injector-1-7-5.
 ✔ Uninstall complete

-# now all 1-7-6 should be gone
+# only 1-7-8 will be present
 $ istio-operator/show-istio-versions.sh